Nachiket-2024/full_stack_template/README.md

 - All credentials and secrets are loaded from `.env`
 - Use **Alembic** for database migrations
-- **Redis + Celery** are optional but recommended for async tasks and caching
+- **Redis + Celery** are used for async tasks and caching
+- For security ,rate limiting with IP and brute force attack prevention files are integrated in Auth and OAuth flow
 - OAuth2 setup requires Google credentials
-- JWT access and refresh tokens are handled in `core/security.py`
+- JWT access and refresh tokens are handled in auth folder with modular files for clarity
 - Redux manages global app state; React Query can be used for server-side async data caching

 ---